jechtom/led-screen/README.md

 Binary custom protocol between host device and display (Arduino) over COM port to control the display.

+Response is `4B` ('K') for OK (success) or `45` ('E') for error (failure).

+Request message limit is 256 bytes.

 ### Command `SET BANKS`

-Sets value of up to 256 banks.
+Sets value of up to 64 banks.
 Each bank represents preset of 8&times;8 LED segment as 8 bytes.
 Setting bank stops current animation as it is expected to be followed by `SET FRAMES` commands.

 On startup all banks are zeroes and display is empty.